In this document

 Terrain properties

-The terrain properties category lets you choose the preferred elevation model and display the wireframe on the map.
+Choose the preferred elevation model and display the wireframe on the map.
 Alternatively, you can toggle the wireframe on/off using the View menu at the top of the 3D map.

 Available Elevation Models